Shikaga/story/index.md

 Suddenly looking up she saw Orin coming down the street.

-“Oh no, look at the time!” she said, looking up at the clock tower which looked over the harbour.
-“I’ve gotta go, I am going to be late”
+“Oh no, look at the time!” she said, looking up at the clock tower which rose over the harbour.
+“I’ve gotta go, I'm going to be late”

 “Wait, where can I meet you again?”
 Robert said, grabbing her hand suddenly anxious.
+Emlyn stared down at where he had grasped her, and he suddenly let go, looking away.

 “Err, how about here?
 Tomorrow, at the sixth bell after noon.”